-Procedure to follow for applying for Club Membership with the CTSASA:
+Procedure to follow for applying for Club Affiliation with the CTSASA:

 - Download the Club Affiliation Application Form here